isomerpages/moe-commonwealthsec/_imaginative-trailblazer/The Trailblazer Programme/Aesthetics & Performing Arts.md

 <p>A wide variety of performing and competition platforms were provided for
 the students as deliverables of their learning in their CCAs.
-Students were given opportunities to perform at school events such as CCA Open House and annual Performing Arts Showcase, festive celebrations such as Chinese New Year, Hari Raya, Deepavali, International Friendship Day and friendly competition such as Battle of Dancers.</p>
+Students were given opportunities to perform at school events such as CCA Open House and ECLAT, our annual Performing Arts Showcase, and festive celebrations such as Chinese New Year, Hari Raya, Deepavali, International Friendship Day.</p>
 <p><em>CWSS 50th Anniversary 2014-Rhapsody of Colours at Esplanade Theatre on the Bay</em>
 </p>
 <div class="isomer-image-wrapper">